andreagrisafi/SALTED/README.rst

 - For each (X,L,n), cycle over the angular functions sorted as -L,...,0,...,+L

 The possible density-fitting basis set choices appear in :code:`./salted/basis.py` and are consistent with the electronic-structure codes that are to date interfaced with SALTED, i.e., **PySCF**, **FHI-aims**, **CP2K**.
 If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information to the file.
 In alternative, it is enough to directly edit the file to add the proper basis set sizes.
+Please rerun :code:`pip install .` after any addition of new basis sets to SALTED.

 Usage
 -----